spikelcy/GameOfLife/README.md

 # GameOfLife

-A simple implementation of Conway's Game of Life within a finite grid.This program allows a user to simulate the cellular automation by selecting starting living cells and iterating the life-cycle of the grid one step at a time.
+A simple implementation of Conway's Game of Life within a finite grid.
-The user is able to simulate the grid infinitely or reset the grid to try another simulation.

 Implemented in Java

-Author: Spike Lee

-Current Outstanding Issues:
+Current Status:
-- Allow users to reset grid
-- Clean up code
-- Add more comments
+Early groundwork and UI making